joshcanhelp/josh-to-11/input/symlinked/posts/2010-08-25-the-unfamiliar-and-wonderful-life-we-now-lead.md

 ---
-title: "The unfamiliar and wonderful life we now lead"
+title: The unfamiliar and wonderful life we now lead
-excerpt: "Let me tell you a little bit about this strange, wonderful, and very Parisian life we’ve made for ourselves here.
-We live in the 9th arrondissement in an area known as Montmartre (or, as we learned from the owner’s son, “the Nine”)."
+excerpt: 'Let me tell you a little bit about this strange, wonderful, and very Parisian life we’ve made for ourselves here.
+We live in the 9th arrondissement in an area known as Montmartre (or, as we learned from the owner’s son, “the Nine”).'
-modified: 2010-08-25 22:10:12
+modified: 2010-08-25T22:10:12.000Z
+wpid: 70
-tags: ["Paris"]
+tags:
+  - Paris
 featured_img: /_images/2010/08/we_live_here.jpg
-wpid: 70
 ---